The TGPuttyLib SFTP Library is a library conversion of the psftp program from the well-known PuTTY suite by Simon Tatham.

 It allows developers to transfer files with the highest possible transfer rates.
 Some buffer sizes have been increased to achieve this.

-The library is currently available for Windows, macOS and Linux.
+The library is currently available for Windows, macOS, Linux and FreeBSD.

 View this project on GitHub: github.com/superflexible/TGPuttyLib